mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 <a name="000"></a>
 ##### 0:00 start of recording

-[*recording fades in*]

-**Katagiri**: ... one of the [Mahayana](glossary#mahayana) scriptures: [Diamond Sutra](glossary#diamond-sutra).
+[We will look at] one of the [Mahayana](glossary#mahayana) scriptures: [Diamond Sutra](glossary#diamond-sutra).
 This is quite different from [Vimalakirti Sutra](glossary#vimalakirti-sutra) we studied that was compiled almost in the same century.

 During the first and the second centuries, most of the Mahayana Buddhist scriptures were compiled.
 The completion of Mahayana sutras – Buddhist scriptures – is classified into three periods.

-The first period ... is the period in which a group of [Prajnaparamita sutras](glossary#prajnaparamita), or a group of [Saddharma Puṇḍarīka sutras](glossary#saddharma-puṇḍarīka-sutra), and a group of [Avatamsaka sutras](glossary#avatamsaka-sutra), or one more group is a group of [Sukhāvatīvyūha sutras](glossary#sukhāvatīvyūha-sutra) – were all compiled during 150-270 (AD).
+The first period ... is the period in which a group of [Prajnaparamita sutras](glossary#prajnaparamita), or a group of [Saddharma Puṇḍarīka sutras](glossary#saddharma-puṇḍarīka-sutra), and a group of [Avatamsaka sutras](glossary#avatamsaka-sutra), or one more group is a group of [Sukhāvatīvyūha sutras](glossary#sukhāvatīvyūha-sutra) – were all compiled during 150 to 270 (AD).

-The second is a period in which a group of [Nirvana sutras](glossary#nirvana-sutra), a group of [Śrīmālādevī Siṃhanāda](glossary#śrīmālādevī-siṃhanāda-sutra) sutras, a group of [Sandhinirmocana](glossary#sandhinirmocana-sutra) sutras were all compiled, during 210-400.
+The second is a period in which a group of [Nirvana sutras](glossary#nirvana-sutra), a group of [Śrīmālādevī Siṃhanāda](glossary#śrīmālādevī-siṃhanāda-sutra) sutras, a group of [Sandhinirmocana](glossary#sandhinirmocana-sutra) sutras were all compiled, during 210 to 400.

 The third is the period in which a group of [Yogachara](glossary#yogachara) sutras and a group of esoteric sutras were all compiled, after 480.

 ##### 3:18

 During the first and the second centuries, there were several great organizers and philosophers of [Mahayana](glossary#mahayana) Buddhist scriptures and Mahayana Buddhist teaching.
-The first person was [Nagarjuna](glossary#nagarjuna), who lived from 150-250.
-And the second person was [Aryadeva](glossary#aryadeva), who lived 170-270.
-And the third one is [Asanga](glossary#asanga), who lived 310-390.
+The first person was [Nagarjuna](glossary#nagarjuna), who lived from 150 to 250.
+And the second person was [Aryadeva](glossary#aryadeva), who lived from 170 to 270.
+And the third one is [Asanga](glossary#asanga), who lived from 310 to 390.
 Particularly Asanga compiled Buddhist psychology at that time.
-[Fourth,] [Vasubandhu](glossary#vasubandhu), who lived 320-400.
+[Fourth,] [Vasubandhu](glossary#vasubandhu), who lived from 320 to 400.
 So, we can imagine all Buddhist scriptures were compiled by those four greater organizers and philosophers of Buddhist scriptures.

 ##### 5:24